leifsieben/leifsieben.github.io/README.md

 ## Teaching
 Teaching is society's way to let smarty-pants cash in on their precociousness.
 I have amply provided the world with mine both cost-free and for gainly employment approximately since the day I learned how to talk.
 At ETH I have taught the following courses, giving a 45 min recitation each week for 15-25 people.

-Physical Chemistry I - Thermodynamics (2x)
+-Physical Chemistry I - Thermodynamics (2x)
-Inorganic Chemistry I - Coordination Chemistry
-Organic Chemistry I - Introduction to Organic Chemistry for Biologists Physical Chemistry III - Quantum Mechanics
+-Inorganic Chemistry I - Coordination Chemistry -Organic Chemistry I - Introduction to Organic Chemistry for Biologists -Physical Chemistry III - Quantum Mechanics

 ## TEDx Talk 2022
 If your interested in the power of scientific thinking and my own story in science you can also take a look at the [TEDx talk](https://www.youtube.com/watch?v=rql940dY1b4) I gave a while back.